zecookiez/AdventOfCode2021/README.md

 - Day 12: I'm starting to believe that this year's theme is graph theory.
 Also secured a position in the top 100 leaderboard by reaching 700 points!

 - Day 13: Nothing notable.

+- Day 14: Enjoyed today's task, found a few observations that would simplify my solution while I was writing Part 2.